ewolff/microservices-primer/manuscript/chapter2.md

 * *Services* contain business logic.
 DDD focuses on the modeling of business logic as *Entities*, *Value Objects* and *Aggregates*.
-However, logic which accesses multiple of these objects cannot be modelled in one of there objects.
+However, logic which accesses multiple of these objects cannot be modelled in one of these objects.
 For this purpose there are *Services*.

 * *Repositories* serve to access the entirety of all *Entities* of a type.
 Typically, some kind of persistence, for example in a database, is what